House Fire Prevention Checklist

 - Everyone living in the home is aware of safe meeting places outside of the home.

-- The fire escape plan is practices at least twice a year by everyone in the home.
+- The fire escape plan is practiced at least twice a year by everyone in the home.